osama2kabdullah/travel-guru-client/README.md

 - there are a map that shown all the hotels exact location by marking
 - by clicking hotel name to redirect hotel booking page
 - in this page included a form and some picture of the hotel
-- after submit you will be redirect the My bookings page
+- after submiting form you will be redirect the My bookings page

 ### 4. Login page
 - login and register system applied (log out button shown in heder)

-# Mejor Issues (user roll)
+# Issues (user roll)
-1. Secure payment api and route
+1. Filter the user bookings